 As was the tradition in the time of the Buddha, the monastery follows a lunar calendar.
 Our Observance Days are scheduled around the four moon quarters.
 On these days the morning schedule is open setting aside more time for contemplation and personal practice.
 The evening meditation practice, beginning at 7:00 pm, may be extended until midnight.
 Check the calendar to see the schedule of lunar days held at this monastery.

-Staying As An Overnight Guest
+Staying As An Overnight Visitor

 - To refrain from destroying living creatures (harmlessness: not intentionally taking the life of any living creature)